-Dover is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Dover is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Dover who work in sales jobs (13.27%), office and administrative support (13.09%), and teaching (9.07%).
+Unlike some cities, Dover isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Dover are a mix of both white- and blue-collar jobs.
+Overall, Dover is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Dover who work in office and administrative support (13.46%), sales jobs (10.35%), and food service (9.27%).

-In terms of college education, Dover is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.44% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Dover is somewhat higher than in the average US city of 21.84%: 25.52% of adults 25 and older in the city have at least a bachelor's degree.

 Dover is an extremely ethnically-diverse city.
 The people who call Dover home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Dover residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Dover include German, English, Italian, and French .
+The greatest number of Dover residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Dover include Irish, German, English, Italian, and Polish.

 The most common language spoken in Dover is English.
-Other important languages spoken here include Spanish and French Creole.
+Other important languages spoken here include Spanish and French.